smithy-security/docs/docs/reference/components/trufflehog.md

 ## Options

-You can configure this component with the following options:
+You can configure this component with the following option:

 | Option Name                        | Description                                                  | Default | Type   |
 |------------------------------------|--------------------------------------------------------------|---------|--------|